tldr-pages/tldr-lint/README.md

-TLDR013     | Title should be alphanumeric with dashes, underscores or spaces TLDR014     | Page should contain no trailing whitespace TLDR015     | Example descriptions should start with a capital letter TLDR016     | Homepage prefix should be spelled exactly `More information: ` TLDR017     | Homepage URL should be surrounded with angle brackets TLDR018     | Page should only include a single Homepage URL TLDR101     | Command description probably not properly annotated TLDR102     | Example description probably not properly annotated TLDR103     | Command example is missing its closing backtick
+TLDR013     | Title should be alphanumeric with dashes, underscores or spaces TLDR014     | Page should contain no trailing whitespace TLDR015     | Example descriptions should start with a capital letter TLDR016     | Label for information link should be spelled exactly `More information: ` TLDR017     | Information link should be surrounded with angle brackets TLDR018     | Page should only include a single information link TLDR101     | Command description probably not properly annotated TLDR102     | Example description probably not properly annotated TLDR103     | Command example is missing its closing backtick